 The Australian Physiotherapy Association (APA) has long been a vocal critic of the current funding structure and has conducted extensive research on best practice treatments for the elderly.
 Last December, in a statement on the latest changes to the Aged Care Funding Instrument, the APA acknowledged that while the increased treatment times for ACFI approved pain management was a step in the right direction, their position on ACFI remains unchanged.
 “The funding instrument is still fundamentally broken and requires a significant overhaul to ensure that older Australians are given high-quality evidence-based care that promotes mobility, function, and independence.
 There needs to be a system that’s focused on the independence of older Australians, rather than the current model that rewards disability.”

 The APA, Allied Health Australia, and the Australian Pain Society have all stressed the need for aged care residents to access clinically-prescribed and evidence-based therapies.
-This includes exercise managed by an allied health professional such as a physiotherapist which is proven to manage pain, as well as help improve independence and quality of life for residents living in aged care facilities.
+This includes exercise managed by an allied health professional such as a physiotherapist which is proven to manage pain, as well as help, improve independence and quality of life for residents living in aged care facilities.

-Currently, the Government’s reforms mean residents can only choose from massage or transcutaneous electrical nerve stimulation (TENS) by a physiotherapist in aged care facilities, no matter what their condition.
-The evidence shows exercise manages pain and improves quality of life for residents in aged care.
+Currently, the Government’s reforms mean residents can only choose from a massage or transcutaneous electrical nerve stimulation (TENS) by a physiotherapist in aged care facilities, no matter what their condition.
+The evidence shows exercise manages pain and improves the quality of life for residents in aged care.

-The AHP Physiotherapy model of service provides you with a dedicated Physio who will manage your ACFI-related treatments, conduct timely resident assessments, provide manual handling training and develop tailored exercise programs.
+The AHP Physiotherapy model of service provides you with a dedicated Physio who will manage your ACFI-related treatments, conduct timely resident assessments, provide manual handling training, and develop tailored exercise programs.
 And with a 100% success rate at funding validation reviews, you can be certain that all documentation and clinical practices are fully compliant.